melasistema/Laravel-LLM-Dataset-Explorer/README.md

 -   **Cost-Efficiency**: By using concise, predefined responses, we optimize token usage and reduce API costs.
 -   **Predictability**: The returned information is precise and contextually relevant, minimizing unexpected results.

+#### 🧠 Token Usage Optimization

+To further optimize token usage, the results from `findBooks()` function calls are not re-processed with Gemini AI to return a natural language answer.
+Additionally, these results are not saved in the conversation history (context).
+This design choice helps in limiting the token usage under the **Gemini AI free tier**.
+However, for production:

+-   **Result Optimization**: Responses can be re-prompted to **Gemini AI** for a more natural language refinement.
+-   **Efficient Context Management**: Proper history context handling should be implemented to balance conversational continuity with cost efficiency.

 This setup makes **Gemini AI** an effective bridge between human-like conversation and structured datasets, maintaining balance between **dynamic interactivity** and **practical cost management**.